 Exams and Tests

-This problem is almost always diagnosed soon after birth during a physical exam.
+This problem is usually diagnosed soon after birth during a physical exam.
 Imaging tests may be done to look for other congenital defects.

 In most cases, surgery is done before the child starts school.
-Today, most urologists recommend repair before the child is 18 months old.
-Surgery can be done as young as 4 months old.
+Most urologists recommend repair when the child is between 6 and 12 months and before 18 months old.
 During the surgery, the penis is straightened and the opening is corrected using tissue grafts from the foreskin.
-The repair may require several surgeries.
+For more complex cases, the repair may require several surgeries.

 Results after surgery are most often good.
-In some cases, more surgery is needed to correct fistulas or a return of the abnormal penis curve.
+In some cases, more surgery is needed to correct fistulas (abnormal connection between the urethra and skin), narrowing of the urethra, or a return of the abnormal penis curve.

 Most males can have normal adult sexual activity.